 Cluster peer management compared to deployment server

-One useful cluster feature is the ability to manage and update the configuration for all indexers (peer nodes) from a central location, the master node.
+One useful cluster feature is the ability to manage and update the configuration for all indexers (peer nodes) from a central location, the manager node.
 In that respect, it's similar in function to the deployment server.
 Unlike the deployment server, however, cluster peer management does not have any concept of server classes.
 Because of this, and because of the way clusters coordinate their activities, you cannot specify different app or

 indexes.conf configurations for different groups of indexers.
 (All peer nodes in a cluster must use the same